Enable authentication

 Potential modification of security pre-configuration

-The following properties can be changed or not; please consider your use case carefully.
+The following options and environment variables can be changed or not; please consider your use case carefully.

 -